Which of the following best describes a function in the context o... | Study Prep in Pearson+

 1

-Understand the definition of a function: In mathematics, a function is a rule or relationship that assigns exactly one output to each input.
-This is a key concept in calculus and is foundational for understanding how variables interact in business scenarios.
+Step 1: Understand the definition of a function in mathematics.
+A function is a relation where each input from a given set (domain) is assigned exactly one output in another set (range).

-Analyze the options provided: Review each option to determine whether it aligns with the definition of a function.
+Step 2: Analyze the options provided in the problem.
+Look for the one that aligns with the definition of a function.

-Option 1: 'A graph that shows unrelated data points' - This does not describe a function because a function requires a specific relationship between inputs and outputs, not unrelated data.
+Step 3: Eliminate options that do not match the definition.
+For example, 'a set of numbers arranged in ascending order' does not describe a function, as it does not involve input-output relationships.

-Option 3: 'A table that lists random values for inputs and outputs' - This also does not describe a function because the values are random and do not follow a rule that assigns one output to each input.
+Step 4: Similarly, 'a collection of activities and elements organized to accomplish a goal' and 'a process of multiplying two numbers together' do not align with the mathematical definition of a function.

 Watch next